alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 ---              -- -- -- -- -- -- -- -- -- --
 $\mathbb{P}(n)$  1  1  2  3  5  8  13 21 34 55

-It's the Fibonacci sequence^[Proofs are available, e.g. by induction, that the given combinatorial sum in (1) gives the terms in the Fibonacci sequence].
+It's the Fibonacci sequence^[Proofs are available, e.g. by induction, that the given combinatorial sum in (1) generates the Fibonacci sequence].
 So we now have a tidy definition for $\mathbb{P}$:

 \begin{equation}
 \begin{split}